elstudio/drupal-codespace/README.md

 This example is based on the work of @alchatti.

 - [alchatti/drupal-devcontainer: VS Code development container environment for Drupal](https://github.com/alchatti/drupal-devcontainer).
 This setup includes some fancier stuff that we don't do here.
 It installs the Acquia tools, and it offers a couple of options for customizing the shell.
+- [alchatti/drupal-devcontainer-sample-project: Sample Drupal devcontainer](https://github.com/alchatti/drupal-devcontainer-sample-project) shows this in action for a default Drupal 10 build for Acquia.